 2002: Passo Pordoi (2,239 m / 7,346 ft), Julio Alberto Pérez Cuapio (MEX)

 Stage 16, a 163 km going from Conegliano to Corvara in Badia featured four major ascents: Forcella Staulanza, Passo di Fedaia, Passo di Pordoi and Passo di Campolongo.
-Julio Alberto Pérez Cuapio (Panaria) was first atop Pordoi and became the first Mexican to win the prize.
-He also won the stage.
+Julio Alberto Pérez Cuapio (Panaria) attacked on the first climb and never seen again.
+He was first atop Pordoi and became the first Mexican to win the prize.
+He rode alone to Corvara and won the stage.

 2003: Colle d’Esischie (2,366 m / 7,762 ft), Fredy González (COL)